-Amounts (\$) 2021 2020 2019

-2021 2020 2019

-Compensation related to personal use of corporate aircraft (a) 187,483 126,930 275,900
+2022 2021 2020 Compensation related to personal use of corporate aircraft ^(a) 234,833 187,483 126,930

-- (a) Calculated based on aggregate incremental cost of such usage to our company. - (10) Liberty Media owns an apartment in New York City which is primarily used for business purposes.
-Mr. Maffei occasionally used this apartment for personal reasons during 2021, 2020 and 2019.
-From time to time, we pay the cost of miscellaneous shipping and catering expenses for Mr. Maffei. - (11) Includes the payment of \$124,035 in 2020 for legal expenses pertaining to Mr. Maffei's employment agreement entered into in December 2019 and \$45,000 in 2021 for legal expenses pertaining to Mr. Rawlinson's employment agreement entered into in July 2021. - (12) Includes the value of the cash dividend equivalent rights, preferred stock RSUs and cash in lieu of fractional preferred stock RSUs received by holders of RSUs in connection with the special dividend we issued in September 2020, the value of the special cash dividend equivalent rights received by holders of RSUs in December 2020, and the value of the special cash dividend equivalent rights received by holders of RSUs in November 2021 in connection with the November Special Dividend, in each case, to the extent such amounts were not factored into the grant date fair value of the underlying awards computed in accordance with FASB ASC Topic 718, but (pursuant to SEC regulations) without reduction for estimated forfeitures.
-In the table below related to the November Special Dividend, the special cash dividend equivalent rights are referred to as Cash Value.
-Such amounts include:
+(a) Calculated based on aggregate incremental cost of such usage to our company.

+- (10) Liberty Media owns an apartment in New York City which is primarily used for business purposes.
+Mr. Maffei occasionally used this apartment for personal reasons during the years indicated above.
+From time to time, we pay the cost of miscellaneous shipping and catering expenses for Mr. Maffei. - (11) Includes the payment of \$124,035 in 2020 for legal expenses pertaining to Mr. Maffei's employment agreement entered into in December 2019 and \$45,000 in 2021 for legal expenses pertaining to Mr. Rawlinson's employment agreement entered into in July 2021. - (12) Includes the value of the cash dividend equivalent rights, preferred stock RSUs and cash in lieu of fractional preferred stock RSUs received by holders of RSUs in connection with the special dividend we issued in September 2020, the value of the special cash dividend equivalent rights received by holders of RSUs in December 2020, and the value of the special cash dividend equivalent rights received by holders of RSUs in November 2021 in connection with the November Special Dividend, in each case, to the extent such amounts were not factored into the grant date fair value of the underlying awards computed in accordance with FASB ASC Topic 718, but (pursuant to SEC regulations) without reduction for estimated forfeitures. - (13) Mr. Rawlinson assumed the role of President and Chief Executive Officer-Elect of our company effective August 1, 2021 and the role of President and Chief Executive Officer effective October 1, 2021. - (14) Mr. Wendling assumed the role of Chief Accounting Officer at our company in January 2020. - (15) Ms. Wilm assumed the role of Chief Administrative Officer in January 2021. - (16) Includes \$13,754 in relocation expenses paid on behalf of Ms. Wilm.